 The Friends of the JHU Press program aims to generate financial support, visibility, and enthusiasm for the work of publishing and disseminating significant scholarship under the imprint of the Johns Hopkins University.
 As donors and book enthusiasts, Friends of the Press help fulfill the Press’s mission of publishing significant, innovative works that may not be self-supporting though sales alone.
 Members receive discounts on Press books, enjoy opportunities to attend author events, and have special opportunities to learn about the art and business of publishing.
 When you make a tax-deductible gift by joining the Friends of the Johns Hopkins University Press, you help to support the publication of distinguished books and journals by America’s oldest university press.

-There are three programs designed for donors interested in making more substantial gifts.
+There are two programs designed for donors interested in making more substantial gifts.

 Reprint Sponsor ($3000)

 In the past, after a book’s initial print run was sold, publishers faced an often difficult decision to either print 1,000 or more new copies or allow the book to go out-of-print.
 As a result, many important books became difficult to find.
 Now, print-on-demand technology allows the Press to make these books available once again.